Derrell Olpherts: Castleford Tigers

 In July 2019, Olpherts signed a three-year contract with Castleford Tigers to start from the 2020 season.
 Head coach Daryl Powell said of him: "Derrell has been a standout winger in Super League this season.
 His ability to break tackles and make the game quick is outstanding."

 Olpherts made his Castleford début on 2 February 2020 against the Toronto Wolfpack.
 He scored his first try for the club on 7 February against Wigan.
 He finished the 2020 season as Castleford's joint-highest tryscorer alongside Greg Eden.

 On 17 July 2021, Olpherts played for Castleford in their 2021 Challenge Cup Final loss against St Helens.

 In round 20 of the 2022 Super League season, Olpherts scored four tries and was named Man of the Match against Hull FC, marking his first hat-trick for Castleford.

 On 26 August 2022, Castleford confirmed that Olpherts would leave the club at the end of the season upon the expiry of his contract.

 Leeds Rhinos

 On 20 October 2022, Olpherts signed a two-year contract with the Leeds Rhinos to start from the 2023 season.

 Olpherts played 13 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

 Wakefield Trinity

 On 12 March 2024, it was reported that he had signed for Wakefield Trinity in the RFL Championship.

 In his first season at the club, he scored 27 tries in 28 matches.
 Wakefield would win three trophies in 2024, the 1895 cup, the league leaders shield and the RFL Championship defeating Toulouse Olympique in the grand final.

 Featherstone Rovers

 On 16 November 2024, it was reported that he had signed for Featherstone in the RFL Championship on a one-year deal.

+Batley Bulldogs

+On 3 February 2026, it was reported that he had signed for Batley Bulldogs in the RFL Championship until the end of the 2026 season.